kakoni/palveluvayla/README.md

 ## Käsitteitä
 - Central agency/CA. To simplify key change, the public keys of all security servers are registered in the X-Road central agency where certificates are issued to the keys.
 Certificates for both security server and database server(s)
-- Central server.
-Provides domain name resolution and where the security server sends query log hashes
+- Central server. provides name resolution and receives periodically query log hashes, thus creating a verifiable audit trail of queries.

 - Security Server, Turvapalvelin.
 Access rights control is performed at the database's security server.
 To perform queries from organizations information system to other X-Road databases.
 Security servers use certificate-based authentication for inter-server communication.
 The security server stores all received messages (queries or responses) to a query log